Highlights: Australian Open day two

 Play got underway on schedule under sunny skies at 11 a.m. local time (0000 GMT) with the temperature hovering just under the 27 degrees Celsius mark with a forecast high of 33C.

-Compiled by Greg Stutchbury and Shrivathsa Sridhar; Editing by Frank Pingue/Greg Stutchbury/Amlan Chakraborty and Christian Radnedge
+Compiled by Greg Stutchbury, Shrivathsa Sridhar and Hardik Vyas; Editing by Frank Pingue/Greg Stutchbury/Amlan Chakraborty and Christian Radnedge